Phantom Thread: Critical response

 The performances of Daniel Day-Lewis and Lesley Manville garnered critical acclaim, earning them Academy Award nominations for Best Actor and Best Supporting Actress respectively.

 On review aggregator Rotten Tomatoes, the film has an approval rating of 91% based on 358 reviews.
 The site's critics consensus reads: "Phantom Threads finely woven narrative is filled out nicely by humor, intoxicating romantic tension, and yet another impressively committed performance from Daniel Day-Lewis."
 On Metacritic, the film has a weighted average score of 90 out of 100 based on 51 critics' reviews, indicating “universal acclaim”.

 The A.V.
 Clubs A.A.
 Dowd gave the film an A−, calling it a "charitable and even poignantly hopeful take on the subject [of being in a relationship with an artist]" and writing, "in the simple, refined timelessness of its technique, Phantom Thread is practically a love letter to classic aesthetic values—cinematic, sartorial, or otherwise".
 The Observer critic Mark Kermode gave the film five stars out of five, calling it "a deftly spun yarn" and praising Day-Lewis's performance, calling his role a "perfect fit [in a] beautifully realised tale of 50s haute couture".

 Christy Lemire of the Los Angeles Film Critics Association placed the film second on her list of the ten best films of 2017, calling it "captivating" and "one of Paul Thomas Anderson's absolute best" and singling out Greenwood's score as "intoxicating".
 Michael Wood, for the London Review of Books, wrote that the film is "too wandering and awkward to be a masterpiece, but one of its virtues is that we don’t quite know what has happened, either in the story or to us, and we go on wanting to know."

+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted the film's screenplay 87th in WGA’s 101 Greatest Screenplays of the 21st Century (so far).
 In June 2025, the film ranked number 25 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 45 on the "Readers' Choice" edition of the list.
 In July 2025, it ranked number 35 on Rolling Stones list of "The 100 Best Movies of the 21st Century."